-The dangers lurking in dam, river or other untreated water supplies
+The dangers lurking in dams, rivers and other untreated water supplies

-A large proportion of Australians rely on untreated or minimally treated water supplies, for their daily water requirements.
+A large proportion of Australians rely on untreated or minimally treated water supplies for their daily water requirements.
 Recent events have highlighted the dangers of untreated water supplies, even when the water is not consumed.
-Naegleria infects people by entering the body when water containing the amoeba goes up the nose.
-This may occur when people swim, dive or fall into warm freshwater containing Naegleria.
-Also see Australian Story .

 Contact your local PWT specialist and we can recommend the most suitable disinfection solution for your water requirements.